 Learning To Make More Eye Contact With People

-- If someone is shy they may find it feels too intense and intimidating to look someone in the eye.
+- If someone is shy they may find it feels too intense and intimidating to look a person in the eye.

 - Similarly, if someone is socially anxious, by not looking at someone's face they can 'remove' one stream of social stimulation and make the interaction feel less overwhelming.

-- Some people may have just fallen into making little eye contact simply as a bad habit.
-Maybe their parents and teachers never taught them to look people in the eye when they were younger.
+- For some people making little eye contact is simply as a bad habit they've fallen into.
+Maybe their parents and teachers never taught them to look others in the eye when they were younger.

 - Some people have a tendency to zone out and get lost in their heads when they're socializing.
 Not making consistent eye contact is an effect of that.